Wind River water or watershed scenery in Wyoming

 Another WGFD upper Wind access reference for reach planning.

-Dubois gauge corridor
+Dubois gauge area

 Use USGS 06218500 before committing to pocket-water wading.